 Is It Normal To Have Green Poop/Stool During Pregnancy?

-Yes, it is quite normal to pass green stool during pregnancy.
+It is likely that you could pass a green stool during pregnancy.
 Though it sounds a bit gross, there is nothing to worry about it.
-Your stools contain many things such as water, indigestible fiber, protein, fat and cholesterol, intestinal mucus, and bacteria.
-Since pregnancy causes alterations in digestion, you may notice changes in stool color (1).
+Your stools contain many things, such as water, indigestible fiber, protein, fat, cholesterol, intestinal mucus, and bacteria (1).
+As pregnancy causes alterations in the digestion process, you may notice changes in stool color too.

 What Causes Green Poop During Pregnancy?

-One reason could be that the food has passed quickly through the digestive system, not giving enough time for the bile to break down completely.
-This gives a green color to the poop as the microbes don’t get enough time to change the bile and feces to brown (2).
+One reason could be that the food has passed quickly through the digestive system, not giving enough time for the bile to break it down completely.
+This might give a green color to the poop as the microbes wouldn’t have had enough time to change the bile and feces to brown (2).
 Green poop could also be due to:

 - Green foods: Consuming lots of green vegetables is a part of a healthy pregnancy diet.
 The green pigment, chlorophyll, found in these vegetables could give it a green color.
-Also, foods that have green dye or added green color can result in green poop (3).
+Also, foods that have green dye or added green color may result in green poop (3).

 - Purple foods: Foods such as grapes and eggplant may also cause a change in poop color.
 Purple gets in contact with bile juices and turns into another color.

-- Laxatives: If you are on laxatives for constipation, there are chances that the stool will turn green as the food passes quickly through the digestive system.
-There will be very little time for the bacteria and bile to act on the food, making the poop green.
+- Laxatives: If you are on laxatives for constipation, there are chances that the stool might turn green as the food passes quickly through the digestive system.
+There will be little time for the bacteria and bile to act on the food, making the poop green.

 - Iron-rich foods or supplements: You may be taking more of iron-rich foods and supplements to stay away from anemia during pregnancy.
-Any excess or unused iron can make the stool look green or even very dark colored (4).
+Any excess or unused iron could make the stool look green or even very dark colored (4).

-- Antibiotics: To boost your immune levels, your doctor will suggest some medications for regulating your health.
+- Antibiotics: To boost your immune levels, your doctor might suggest some medications for regulating your health.
 They could also cause green pee or poop during pregnancy.